gocreating/fucking-react-table/README.md

 - Why reinventing the wheel?

   Considering sticky headers or freeze columns, I think reinventing is fucking more efficient than reusing.

+- Why the project is named `fucking-react-table`?

+  I originally named it `react-virtual-table`, but this name was fucking registered.
+The package even seems like a fucking useless hello world project.
+So I just give a fucking name.

 ## Installation